All Products

 AnalyticDB:Use Azkaban to schedule Spark jobs

-Azkaban is a batch workflow job scheduler that can be used to create, execute, and manage workflows that contain complex dependencies.
-You can schedule AnalyticDB for MySQL Spark jobs on the Azkaban web interface.
+Azkaban is an open-source batch workflow job scheduler for creating, executing, and managing workflows with complex dependencies.
+Use it to schedule AnalyticDB for MySQL Spark jobs from the Azkaban web interface.

 Prerequisites